 3.5 For the avoidance of doubt the entry into every Booking Form shall be regarded as a new contract between Inbox Insight and the Client.

 4 INBOX INSIGHT’S OBLIGATIONS, PUBLICATION

 4.1 Inbox Insight shall provide the Services with the reasonable skill and care equivalent to that which may reasonably be expected of consultants providing services of a similar scope, type, nature and complexity to the Services.

-4.2 Inbox Insight shall in its absolute discretion be entitled to restrict the publication of any Material for Publication which it deems unsuitable for publication.
+4.2 Inbox Insight shall in its absolute discretion be entitled to restrict the publication of any Material for Publication which it deems not Suitable.
 Notwithstanding the same the failure to exercise such right shall not detract from the Client’s responsibilities in respect of all Material for Publication.

-4.3 In particular it is the Client’s sole responsibility to ensure that all Material for Publication is Suitable for publication.
+4.3 In particular it is the Client’s sole responsibility to ensure that all Material for Publication is Suitable.

 5 CLIENT’S OBLIGATIONS